-This word in verse 11 translated, "submission" means "to rank under."
-Everyone who's ever served in the military has met someone of a higher rank who had lesser skills and smarts than you, but due to military order, you submitted.
+This word in verse 11 translated, 2:11 "submission" means "to rank under."
+Everyone who's ever served in the military has met someone of a higher rank who had lesser skills and smarts than you, but due to military order you submitted.
 A bigger purpose was in play.

-And this is what God is asking from the females in the Christian fellowship.
-They're to allow the men to lead, not because men are better, or braver, or brainier.
-In fact, it's usually just the opposite.
-Most often men are denser than women.
-But God has a bigger purpose in play.
-It's not as logical as it is biblical and metaphorical.
+This is what God asks from females in the Christian fellowship.
+Allow the men to lead, not because men are better, or braver, or brainier.
+In fact, it's usually the opposite.
+Men are often inferior.
+Yet God has a bigger purpose in play.
+It's not as much logical as it is biblical.

-In the church and home, God wants men to lead and women to follow so the world can see a picture of the relationship between Christ and His church.

-Men are called to assume the role of Jesus - and lovingly lead.
-Ladies are commanded to act like the Church - and willingly follow...
+In the church and the home God wants men to lead and women to follow so the world can see a picture of the relationship between Christ and His church.
+Men are called to assume the role of Jesus, and lovingly lead.
+Ladies are commanded to act like the Church, and willingly follow...
 God wants both sexes to complement each other, not compete with one another.